wth-mvp-s/LT/az204/6°_n150-175_septneworder.md

 `Which four actions should you perform in sequence?

 - [x]
-Configure the web app to the Standard App Service tier.
+`Configure the web app to the Standard App Service tier.
-Enable autoscalling on the web app.
+`Enable autoscalling on the web app.
-Add a Scale rule.
+`Add a Scale rule.
-Configure a Scale condition.
+`Configure a Scale condition.

 - [ ]
-Configure the web app to the Standard App Service tier.
+`Configure the web app to the Standard App Service tier.
-Add a Scale rule.
+`Add a Scale rule.
-Enable autoscalling on the web app.
+`Enable autoscalling on the web app.
-Configure a Scale condition.
+`Configure a Scale condition.

 - [ ]
-Configure the web app to the Standard App Service tier.
+`Configure the web app to the Standard App Service tier.
-Add a Scale rule.
+`Add a Scale rule.
-Switch to an Azure App Services consumtion plan.
+`Switch to an Azure App Services consumtion plan.
+`Configure a Scale condition.

 - [ ]
-Configure the web app to the Standard App Service tier.
+`Configure the web app to the Standard App Service tier.
-Enable autoscalling on the web app.
+`Enable autoscalling on the web app.
-Add a Scale rule.
+`Add a Scale rule.
-Switch to an Azure App Services consumtion plan.
+`Switch to an Azure App Services consumtion plan.

 - [ ]
-Configure the web app to the Premium App Service tier.
+`Configure the web app to the Premium App Service tier.
-Configure the web app to the Standard App Service tier.
+`Configure the web app to the Standard App Service tier.
-Enable autoscalling on the web app.
+`Enable autoscalling on the web app.
-Add a Scale rule.
+`Add a Scale rule.
-Switch to an Azure App Services consumtion plan.
-Configure a Scale condition.

 #### 0000.13 [11] ::You are developing and deploying several ASP.NET web applications to Azure App Service.
 You plan to save session state information and HTML output.